lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 `````````````````````````````````````
 Many REPLs, including the Python and Scala ones, allow the user to edit their input in various ways, including scrolling through the input history using the up and down arrows, adding or deleting characters from the input line, etc.

-To add this capability to a Java- or Scala-based console app, we can use the `JLine library <https://github.com/jline/jline3>`_, which is the Java equivalent of the `GNU Readline library <https://en.wikipedia.org/wiki/GNU_Readline>`_.
+To add this capability to a Java- or Scala-based command-line app, we can use the `JLine library <https://github.com/jline/jline3>`_, which is the Java equivalent of the `GNU Readline library <https://en.wikipedia.org/wiki/GNU_Readline>`_.
-If you want to make your console app convenient to use and give it a professional touch, consider using JLine instead of basic console input.
+If you want to make your command-line app convenient to use and give it a professional touch, consider using JLine instead of basic console input.
 JLine has excellent documentation; please look there for examples.

 .. todo:: Determine whether JLine automatically suppresses prompts when redirecting stdin.